 If your business handles a lot of calls, call queue management is a must.
 It keeps calls in line until someone is available, so they aren’t dropped or sent to the wrong place.

-This feature helps manage busy periods while maintaining a professional experience for customers.
+Call queue management helps manage busy periods while maintaining a professional experience for customers.

 Voicemail Management